The last picture taken of Satao in Kenya. Image courtesy of Aetopia.

-Each Centurion that we recognize receives a miniature resin sculpture of Satao that they can place on their desk so that they may be reminded of their commitment to our cause and as a token of our tremendous appreciation for their support.
-Each name will be chiseled on our entrance wall in our permanent office that is yet to be determined.
+Each Centurion that we recognize receives a gold lapel pin version of our “Shield” so that they may be reminded of their commitment to our cause and as a token of our tremendous appreciation for their support.
+In addition, their name will be chiseled on our entrance wall in our permanent office that is yet to be determined.

 The 100 are:

 Allan James G. Rubio, Amy Okimoto, Anne Dillon, Annette Junker, Anonymous, ARS Humanité, ARS Politique, Ashley Prout McAvey MEM, Barrie Arliss, Bryan Christy, Candace M. Frieboes, Carol Castellani, Christina LaMonica, Cindy Angelo, Dr. Douglas E. Green, Dream Out Loud Productions, Dustin Thibideau, Dr. Eugene V. Millar, Francisca N. Barker, Harriet Croome, Hannah Mulvany, Jamie Joseph, Dr. Jan-Kees Schakel, Jen Samuel, Jennifer Brett Gillane, Jennifer Cole Steele, Jennifer Ellis Cox, Jessie C. Gaumer RN, Joan Huddleston, Joel Gutierrez, CSM John E. Blue (U.S. Army, Ret.), Judith Lewis, Kinte Whitehead, Kyle Kirby, Lacey Grey, Dr. Laurel Neme, Lisa Kane JD, Lynn K. Gregory, Maria Heddleson Blue, Maria Lourdes G. Rubio CPA, Mark Eclavea MBA, Meredith L. Shirrell, Michelle L. Hanson MS, Nicole Rojas, Norm Ryang, Rashada Whitehead, Lt.-Col. Ric Cole (U.K. Royal Army), Robert F. Ciciora, Robin Galloway, Dr. Sam K. Wasser, Sheri J. Thompson, Dr. Stuart J. and Mrs. Elaine Shankland, Tamiko Wagner, Terri Mitchell, Timothy Redman, Victoria Chinnell, Wendie Wendt JD, Wesley Thompson (U.K. Royal Marines, Ret.), Will Brenner, and Will Cox.
 (63)